confluentinc/event-streaming-patterns/docs/event-stream/schema-compatibility.md

 }
 ```

-2. _Addition of an optional field_: notice `field3` is added with a default value of 0.
+2. _Addition of a field with a default_: notice `field3` is added with a default value of 0.

 ```
 {"namespace": "io.confluent.examples.client",